Lesson 26: Track Changes and Comments

 To hide tracked changes:

-- From the Review tab, click the Display for Review command.
-The Display for Review command is located to the right of the Track Changes command.
+- From the Review tab, click the Display for Review command to the right of the Track Changes command.

 - Select the desired option from the drop-down menu.
 In our example, we'll select No Markup to preview the final version of the document before accepting the changes.